gaehlerm/SoftwareEngineering/README.md

 ### Requirements

 A very legitimate use of comments are requirements.
-Requirements are something you cannot express in code.
-They are usually written in natural language.
+A comment that the code has to be this way because of some requirement.
+Requirements are something you cannot explain in code.
+They are usually written in a natural language.
 Yet they are still highly important for the software.
 At times, the requirements are the only thing that can explain why a certain piece of code looks the way it does.
 And the only way to explain this is by using comments.
 Add the ticket number to the comment, or even better, copy the requirement text into the comment as the ticket may be edited later on.

 Usually the requirements are also expressed in an acceptance test.
 And I hope you do write acceptance tests.
 But acceptance tests are not enough.
 They are not visible in the code.
 You have to search for them.
 And you don't know which acceptance test belongs exactly to which line of code.
 Therefore, comments are the only thing I could think of that can link the code to the requirements.

 ### How to write comments

 Just as code, comments should be as short and pregnant as possible.
 In the following example we have the opposite.
 What does "it" in the following sentence mean?
-Don't write such ambiguous sentences. // example from "The Art of Readable Code"
+Don't write such ambiguous sentences. ["The Art of Readable Code"]

 ```py
 # Insert the data into the cache, but check if it's too big first